protectwise/troika/docs/troika-3d/objects.md

 ### Construction

-Every concrete subclass of `Object3DFacade` must create and pass a Three.js `Object3D` instance (a `Mesh`, `Line`, etc.) to the constructor `super` call.
-That object will be made available as `this.threeObject`, and will be guaranteed to never change during the lifetime of the facade instance.
+Every concrete subclass of `Object3DFacade` must create a Three.js `Object3D` instance (a `Mesh`, `Line`, `Group`, etc.) that will become the backing implementation for that facade.
+It will be stored as `this.threeObject` for use later on, and will be guaranteed to never change during the lifetime of the facade instance.
 This strict contract makes it easier to reason about in other logic, and allows Troika to apply certain optimizations it couldn't otherwise.

+To create the `Object3D`, you can either:

+1) Implement the `initThreeObject()` method and return the `Object3D` instance, or
+2) Override the `constructor` and pass the `Object3D` as a second argument to `super(parent, obj3D)`

+Generally the first method is preferred, though if you're already overriding the constructor for other purposes then the second method can be easier.

-An example constructor:
+An example using `initThreeObject()`:

 ```js
 import { Object3DFacade } from 'troika-3d'